Important information to our patients

 Further note from the Peninsula Heart Clinic General Manager:

 As most of you will be aware by now, the manifestation and presentation of Covid-19 this time around, is very different to what we were faced with before.
 It requires a different approach, response and planning.
 It is not readily recognisable at the front door and it is cropping up in patients who do not realise they have it.
 It is invisible in asymptomatic patients, staff and visitors.
 This creates a different logistical challenge and requires a very different response to keep it at bay and to prevent the virus from affecting our service delivery and closing wards.
-We are heavily dependent on prevention and protection to reduce the spread across the Derriford Hospital campus and the Peninsula Heart Clinic.
+We are heavily dependent on prevention and protection to reduce the spread across Derriford Hospital and Peninsula Heart Clinic.

 I cannot express how important infection control practices are and all staff need to be even more stringent than ever before about thinking between patient interactions and being vigilant in just in going about our daily responsibilities.